Himanta Biswa Sarma: 2022

+2023

-During Prime Minister Modi's visit to the United States in June 2023, former President Obama made comments about Muslims in India.
-In response, Himanta Biswa Sarma claimed with Islamophobic slur that there are many "Hussain Obama in India" (in reference to Obama's full name, Barack Hussein Obama II) and his priority will be in dealing with them.
+During Prime Minister Narendra Modi's visit to the United States in June 2023, former President Barack Obama made comments about Muslims in India.
+In response, Sarma claimed with Islamophobic slur that there are many "Hussain Obama in India" (in reference to Obama's full name, Barack Hussein Obama II) and his priority will be in dealing with them.
 This triggered extensive discussions in India and abroad.

 In July 2023, an Independent Rajya Sabha member, Ajit Kumar Bhuyan filed a police complaint against Assam Chief Minister Himanta Biswa Sarma, accusing him of delivering a "hate speech" against the 'Miya' community (Bengali-Muslim Community) who often are targets of communal attacks.
 Sarma had commented on high vegetable prices, stating that Miya vendors charge more in Guwahati compared to Assamese vendors.
 He emphasised clearing footpaths and urged Assamese people to initiate businesses.
 The remarks sparked controversy and led to a formal complaint against the Chief Minister.

-On 19 September, while addressing a rally in Madhya Pradesh, Sarma told Kamal Nath to burn 10, Janpath (residence of Sonia Gandhi) to prove his Hindu Identity.
-Few days later, Leader of Opposition, Assam, Debabrata Saikia filed FIR on Sarma for hate speech.
+On 19 September, while addressing a rally in Madhya Pradesh, Sarma told Kamal Nath to burn 10, Janpath (residence of Sonia Gandhi) to prove his Hindu identity.
+A few days later, Leader of Opposition, Assam, Debabrata Saikia filed FIR on Sarma for hate speech.
+The remarks triggered political reactions and public debate, with critics describing them as communal, while supporters said the comments were aimed at addressing demographic trends in the state.

-In June 2025, Sarma said that the terms socialism and secularism should be removed from the Constitution of India.
+2025

+In December 2025, Sarma made remarks on population growth while addressing a public gathering in Barpeta district, stating that the birth rate among Hindus in Assam was declining compared to Muslims.
+He urged Hindu families not to limit themselves to one or two children and suggested that, where possible, they should have three children.
+He also stated that family sizes among Muslims should remain limited, citing demographic balance as a concern.